The Blue Ridge

 - Natural Talalay Latex has a long life and is very durable & flexible just like rubber - because it is rubber!
 Talalay Latex can have a 20-40 year life span, which is why our Latex mattresses come with a FULL (not partial), 20 year NON-prorated warranty!
 In a Latex mattress "done right" as a solid core (like our own SMC Brand Latex mattresses are made - with no other fillers, foams, or glues to taint the quality or longevity of the product), it will always bounce back into shape like a rubber tire.
 No more "dips & valleys" forming in your mattress!
 That's because Latex isn't as affected by the stress of "being used" over and over again like traditional Polyfoam or Memory Foam.
 Time itself will eventually catch up with it - eventually!
 And in the meantime, your mattress will feel relatively the same from day one until the last day of year 20 - and many times, beyond!
 Sometime after year 20, your mattress will start to naturally biodegrade and it will begin to get incrimentally softer - you probably won't even notice it, at first.
 Yeah, we LOVE our Latex mattresses, and that's why they are the best-sellers on our showroom floor!

 - With various firm to softer density-level options, we can customize each and every mattress to your own personal comfort level.
-Natural Talalay Latex comes in ILD's (soft to firm) 28, 32, 36, 40 & 44; also ILD 19, which is great for toppers.
+Natural Talalay Latex comes in ILD's (soft to firm) 28, 32, 36, 40 & 44 (44 is intended for seat cushions); also ILD 19, which is great for toppers.

 WHY DO YOU USE TALALAY PROCESSED LATEX INSTEAD OF DUNLOP PROCESSED LATEX IN YOUR MATTRESSES?
 WHAT IS THE DIFFERENCE?